Salih al‑Fawzan: Career

-After completing his doctorate, Al-Fawzan was appointed as a teacher at the Ma'had Al-'Ilmī (Institute of Knowledge) at the Imam Muhammad ibn Saud Islamic University in Riyadh.
-He subsequently taught at Kullīyat Ash-Sharī'ah (The College of Sharia), then transferred to teach in the postgraduate program at Kullīyat Uṣūl Ad-Dīn (College of Fundamentals of Religion), then at the Ma'had Al-'Ālī lil-Qaḍā (Higher Institute of Judiciary), where he was later appointed director.
+After completing his doctorate, Al-Fawzan was appointed as a teacher at the Ma'had al-'Ilmī (Institute of Knowledge) at the Imam Muhammad ibn Saud Islamic University in Riyadh.
+He subsequently taught at Kullīyat al-Sharī'a (The College of Sharia), then transferred to teach in the postgraduate program at Kullīyat Uṣūl al-Dīn (College of Fundamentals of Religion), then at the Ma'had al-'Ālī li al-Qaḍā (Higher Institute of Judiciary), where he was later appointed director.
 He later served as the head of Saudi Arabia's Supreme Court of Justice before returning to teaching following the conclusion of his tenure.

-As of 2013, he was a appointed as a member of the Council of Senior Scholars, Saudi Arabia's highest religious body, which directly advises the King of Saudi Arabia.
-He is also currently a member of the Fiqh council in Mecca, which is affiliated with the Muslim World League, and of the Permanent Committee for Scholarly Research and Ifta, a subcommittee of the Council of Senior Scholars responsible for issuing legal opinions (fatwas) in Islamic jurisprudence (fiqh) and preparing research papers for the Council.
+As of 2013, he was appointed as a member of the Council of Senior Scholars, Saudi Arabia's highest religious body, which directly advises the King of Saudi Arabia.
+He is also currently a member of the fiqh council in Mecca, which is affiliated with the Muslim World League, and of the Permanent Committee for Scholarly Research and Ifta, a subcommittee of the Council of Senior Scholars responsible for issuing legal opinions (fatwas) in Islamic jurisprudence (fiqh) and preparing research papers for the Council.

 Al-Fawzan serves on the Supervisory Committee for Preachers during Hajj and is an imam, khatib and teacher at the Prince Mutaib bin Abdulaziz Al Saud Mosque in Riyadh.
-He is one of the scholars featured on the Nūr 'Alā ad-Darb radio program, described as one of the oldest and most famous programs broadcast on the Quran radio channel, where senior scholars answer questions and issue fatwas.
+He is one of the scholars featured on the Nūr 'Alā al-Darb radio program, described as one of the oldest and most famous programs broadcast on the Quran radio channel, where senior scholars answer questions and issue fatwas.
 He also contributes regularly to scholarly journals through research, studies, letters, and fatwas, supervises academic theses at the master’s and doctoral levels, and teaches students of Islamic knowledge in ongoing lessons and study circles.

 Relationship with Ibn Baz

 Ibn Baz, the former Grand Mufti of Saudi Arabia, was among the scholars under whom al-Fawzan studied and by whom he was influenced.
-Al-Fawzan studied Ilm al-Mawārīth (Knowledge of Islamic Inheritance) under Ibn baz at Kullīyat Ash-Sharī'ah (College of Sharia) in Riyadh, and regularly attended his lessons, lectures, and scholarly gatherings (halaqa).
+Al-Fawzan studied Ilm al-Mawārīth (Knowledge of Islamic Inheritance) under Ibn Baz at Kullīyat al-Sharī'a (College of Sharia) in Riyadh, and regularly attended his lessons, lectures, and scholarly gatherings (halaqa).
 He also listened to his radio programs on Islamic knowledge and fatwas.

 When al-Fawzan began working at Dār Al-Iftā (The Fatwa Office), Ibn Baz served as his supervisor and director.
 Al-Fawzan later stated that he benefited from Ibn Baz in various aspects of Islamic scholarship, particularly in precision and caution when issuing fatwas, striving for accuracy and correctness, and maintaining patience and perseverance in scholarly work.
-He also learned from him the importance of grounding legal opinions in evidence from the Quran and Sunnah, and of exercising responsibility and restraint in delivering religious rulings.
+He also learned from him the importance of grounding legal opinions in evidence from the Quran and Sunna, and of exercising responsibility and restraint in delivering religious rulings.